Mission

 Reapplication Policy

-withdrawn must reapply in order to reenter the program.
+NNU has specific policies and requirements for students who wish to reenter the program after previously withdrawing.
+Students who have withdrawn must reapply in order to reenter the program.
 The application will be reviewed by the PsyD Admissions Committee, and students are not guaranteed re-admittance.
 In addition, it is up to the discretion of the PsyD Admissions Committee if the applicant will return to their cohort or be placed in a new cohort.
-A readmitted student is responsible for completing the Psy.D.
-Program within seven (7) years of their original start date of the program.
+A readmitted student is responsible for completing the Psy.D. program within seven (7) years of their original start date of the program.
 Students may contact Psy.D.
-Program Manager for assistance in this process
+Program Manager for assistance in this process.

 Pre-PsyD Track